garrandall/popular-music-data/tracks/i-made-it--cash-money-heroes--kevin-rudolf-birdman-jay-sean--lil-wayne.md

 Bullshit dead last
 I lay it down so hard I got a bedrash

-And i just tell'em to loaf it
+And I just tell'em to loaf it
 When the bread pass
 Staring at you from the top of the game man

-I might drop the worldif i change hands
+I might drop the worldif I change hands
 Uh it feel good to be here
 Weezy in the building got this
 Bitch rebuilt young money